 You are in the prairie.
 It can be hot and beautiful all at the same time.
 The best time to visit is during the spring after the flowers have bloomed.
 Otherwise, bring a bottle of water with you on your hike.

-If you are a fan of Gordon Ramsey’s show Hotel Hell, or Resort Rescue form the travel channel, the Calumet Inn is a few blocks away from Pipestone.
-The hotel is in the middle of some remodeling work to repair the exterior brickwork.
-It also has reports of hauntings from guests.
-Something to think about if you are planning on staying in the area.
+If you are a fan of Gordon Ramsey’s show Hotel Hell, or Resort Rescue from the travel channel, the Calumet Inn is a few blocks away from Pipestone.

 Pipestone is a fun community to spend some time in.
 We were in town during their county fair and got to check out everything.
 They had a great selection of entertainment, including a rib cook-off.